Office Properties Income Trust (NASDAQ:OPI) Shares Gap Up to $17.53

 Office Properties Income Trust Announces Dividend

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-First Trust Advisors LP lifted its stake in shares of Office Properties Income Trust by 5.4% during the 4th quarter.
-First Trust Advisors LP now owns 10,207 shares of the company’s stock valued at $254,000 after buying an additional 519 shares in the last quarter.
-Texas Permanent School Fund raised its position in shares of Office Properties Income Trust by 1.6% in the second quarter.
-Texas Permanent School Fund now owns 34,885 shares of the company’s stock worth $696,000 after buying an additional 553 shares in the last quarter.
-Van ECK Associates Corp boosted its stake in Office Properties Income Trust by 15.1% during the first quarter.
-Van ECK Associates Corp now owns 4,288 shares of the company’s stock valued at $110,000 after buying an additional 561 shares during the period. abrdn plc increased its stake in Office Properties Income Trust by 5.9% in the 4th quarter. abrdn plc now owns 10,289 shares of the company’s stock worth $256,000 after acquiring an additional 569 shares during the last quarter.
-Finally, Teacher Retirement System of Texas raised its holdings in shares of Office Properties Income Trust by 6.2% in the 1st quarter.
-Teacher Retirement System of Texas now owns 9,941 shares of the company’s stock valued at $256,000 after acquiring an additional 577 shares in the last quarter.
-Institutional investors own 76.82% of the company’s stock.
+Large investors have recently made changes to their positions in the business.
+Invesco Ltd. increased its holdings in Office Properties Income Trust by 40.2% during the first quarter.
+Invesco Ltd. now owns 1,478,889 shares of the company’s stock worth $38,052,000 after buying an additional 424,364 shares during the last quarter.
+State Street Corp lifted its stake in Office Properties Income Trust by 11.7% in the first quarter.
+State Street Corp now owns 3,188,146 shares of the company’s stock valued at $82,031,000 after purchasing an additional 333,567 shares during the last quarter.
+Millennium Management LLC grew its holdings in Office Properties Income Trust by 1,507.4% during the second quarter.
+Millennium Management LLC now owns 169,838 shares of the company’s stock valued at $3,388,000 after purchasing an additional 159,272 shares during the period.
+State of New Jersey Common Pension Fund D bought a new position in Office Properties Income Trust during the second quarter valued at $2,212,000.
+Finally, Vanguard Group Inc. increased its position in Office Properties Income Trust by 1.2% in the first quarter.
+Vanguard Group Inc. now owns 8,055,780 shares of the company’s stock worth $207,276,000 after buying an additional 95,828 shares during the last quarter.
+76.82% of the stock is owned by hedge funds and other institutional investors.

 Office Properties Income Trust Company Profile